Twenty-one days of daily Bible-based devotional

 aims to make us sharers in the very holiness of God himself.
 While the suffering occasioned by

-divine discipline will not save us, it will produce in us more holiness.
+divine discipline will not save us, it can produce more holiness in us.

 Reflection questions

-What can we do to ensure that we recognize and appreciate God's discipline as an expression
+What can we do to improve our ability to see and appreciate God's discipline as an expression of His love?

 Worship in Song, no. 279: